SymfonyCasts/symfony5/sfcasts/ep1/flex.md

 `sensiolabs/security-checker`.

 You can see this in our terminal: we said `sec-checker`, but ultimately it downloaded `sensiolabs/security-checker`.
-That's also what was eventually put into `composer.json` file.
+That's also what Composer added to our `composer.json` file.
 So... aliases are just a nice shortcut feature... but it's kinda cool!
 You can almost *guess* an alias when you want to install something.
 Want a logger?
 Run `composer require logger` to get the recommended logger.
-Need to mail something, `composer require mailer`.
+Need to mail something? `composer require mailer`.
 Need to eat a cake?
 `composer require cake`!
-Oh...
-I *wish* that worked.

 ## Flex Recipes

 The *second* feature that Flex adds to Composer is the *really* important one.
 It's the recipe system.

-Back at my terminal, after installing the package, it says:
+Back at the terminal, after installing the package, it said:

 > Symfony operations: 1 recipe
 > configuring sensiolabs/security-checker.